Karumi/project-quality-assurance/android-quality-assurance.md

 ## Feature kickstart

 We all love to start new features.
-These are a few questions you should ask in order to prevent future delays.
+These are a few questions you should ask to prevent future delays.

 * [Is the design prototype ready](./design-collaboration-guidelines.md)?
-  - [ ] Is there any style guide?
+  - [ ] Does it include a style guide?
-  - [ ] Is the design prepared for devices with different sizes?
+  - [ ] Is it prepared for devices with different sizes?
-  - [ ] Is the design have components that repeat themselves through various screens and component guide is provided?
+  - [ ] Does it have components that repeat themselves through various screens, if yes does it have a component guide?
-  - [ ] Is there any navigation prototype or guide?
+  - [ ] Does it include any navigation prototype or guide?
-  - [ ] Is the design including empty states for screens with dynamic content?
+  - [ ] Does it include empty states for screens with dynamic content?
   - [ ] Did we provide a list the interactions that will trigger a loading state?
-  - [ ] Is the design include a loading animation?
+  - [ ] Does it include a loading animations?
   - [ ] Are all the assets exported included placeholders?
-  - [ ] Is the visual design ready for user-generated content (long names or numbers, etc.)?
+  - [ ] Does it include examples of user-generated content (long names or numbers, etc.)?

 * Localization
   - [ ] Are the sentences for this feature defined?
 If no, require them; if they are, consider if there is enough room to display them, especially the dynamic ones (the ones which will be displaying usernames, amount of money, etc.)